 In Winter the audience will be moved indoors to the Hall of Pope Paul VI located to the left of St Peter's Basilica as you face the Church behind the Colonnade.

-Although there may be less people attending during winter the Hall can only accommodate a certain amount of people so again to get a good seat and to be guaranteed entrance you should arrive when security opens around 8.00 am.
+Although there may be less people attending during winter the Hall can only accommodate a certain amount of people (6.300 seats often not enough) so again to get a good seat and to be guaranteed entrance you should arrive when security opens around 8.00 am.

 They will not permit entrance even with tickets once the Hall is full.